Conight/Go-LibDucoHasher/README.md

 Go version of libducohasher alternatives

-> 1.6x faster based on my test with original Python DUCOS1 algorithms
+> 1.6x faster based on my test with original Python DUCOS1 algorithms.
+> Pay attention to Python thread safety when using this.

 ## Usage